14 Feb How to get kids to embrace unfamiliar food

 We’ve seen it time and time again: When education, engagement and consistent messaging don’t keep pace with menu changes, students lose interest.
 Take this New York healthy school food program pilot as example.

 Once we build trust with kid favorites, then we start to expand slowly into more innovative dishes like, say, vegan curry.
+This way, we can make cafeteria food healthier and still keep kids interested in what’s on their plate.

 Speaking of vegan food, we have found delicious vegan and vegetarian meals to not only be huge hits in the cafeterias — even the die-hard meat lovers at Kona Community Hospital love the delicious vegan options we help the hospital café to serve — but these ingredients are also advantageous to our health, environment, and better for the bottom line.